Cyber Liability Insurance Guide

-Studies have shown that the average cost for each record breached is around $190-$200, making large-scale security breaches extremely expensive.
-Ed Winslow, owner of NicheQuest and expert on cyber exposure, says he often sees clients who wrongly believe their antivirus software is enough to protect them.
-Subsequently, they end up paying thousands of dollars in the aftermath of a cyber crime incident.
+Studies have shown that the average cost for each record breached is around $190-$200.
+Consequently, large-scale security breaches are very expensive.
+Ed Winslow, owner of NicheQuest and expert on cyber exposure, commented on the matter.
+He says he often sees clients who wrongly believe their antivirus software is enough to protect them.
+As a result, they end up paying thousands of dollars in the aftermath of a cyber crime incident.

 Cyber liability is an exhaustive topic.
-The Daigle & Travers staff is well-versed in the potential exposures for individuals and businesses, and can advise you as to what insurance policies can protect you.
+The Daigle & Travers staff is well-versed in the potential exposures for individuals and businesses.
+We can advise you on what insurance policies can protect you.

 Daigle and Travers will provide you with the right coverage to make sure your investments are safe during a disaster.
-When partnering with us, we will give you all the necessary information and options you need to make the best choice of insurance company and policy.
+We will give you the information and options you need to make the best choice of insurance company and policy.
 If you are in need of Cyber Liability Insurance, give us a call today at (203)-655-6974.